Sentinels in the mouth: Special sensory cells in the gums protect against periodontitis

 “These sensory cells may provide a new approach for personalized treatment of periodontitis by harnessing a person’s own innate immune system to regulate their oral microbiome,” said Margolskee.

-The team showed that knocking out taste-signaling molecules like gustducin or genetically removing gum SCCs in the mice leads to overgrowth of pathogenic oral bacteria and periodontitis.
+The team showed that knocking out taste-signaling molecules like gustducin or genetically removing gum SCCs in the mice leads to the overgrowth of pathogenic oral bacteria and periodontitis.
 Conversely, stimulating bitter taste receptors in SCCs promotes the production of anti-microbial molecules.

 Mice without gustducin in their SSCs have a more damaging set of microbes living in their mouths compared to normal mice, implying that the lack of gustducin disconnects the sentinel cells’ molecular signal to other systems.
 Importantly, differences in the oral bacterial composition of the gustducin-less mice compared to normal mice occurred before any loss of bone in the gums, implying that differences in the oral microbiome could be used as a harbinger of disease.